ProjectSciFy/ZeldaRemake/Classes/READMEs/Sprint 2/README.txt

 ﻿README Document for Sprint 2:

+Things to Note About Performance:
+	-Goriya's boomerangs spawn in a very delayed cycle.
+	-Eevee from Sprint 0 is still in the project, PLEASE IGNORE WE WILL REMOVE LATER.
+IT'S CUTE.

 Program Controls (and some incomplete/buggy issues stemming from controls):
 	-[WASD] and [Arrows] keys control vertical and horizontal movement.
 		+No diagonal movement.
 Key priority-based movement (i.e.: last key pressed is the direction link moves; if key is held and another is pressed, he moves in the new direction)